directus-labs/guest-authoring/getting-started-with-directus-and-flask/index.md

 This route fetches page data using the `directus.get_page_by_slug` method and then renders a simple not found page (defined as an inline template string) if the page does not exist, and if it exists it renders the `dynamic-page.html` template with page data on it.

-Now navigate to `http://localhost:3000` and see the result
+Navigate to `http://localhost:3000/about` and see the result

 ![About page displaying configured data](about-page.png)